gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

 The /currentUser endpoint returns all details of logged in users, while the /attributes endpoint returns the main user properties.
 The user API can be implemented by modelling an xs-app.json route using service sap-approuter-userapi.

+Note: The following applies if the route has the authentication type “xsuaa”:
+*	User scopes from the xsuaa access token will be added to the response of both endpoints.
+*	User attributes from the identity provider (IdP) chosen for the authentication will be added to the response of the “/attributes” endpoint.
+If a custom IdP is configured for Identity Authentication Service (IAS), the custom user attributes are also added to the response of the “/attributes” endpoint.
+For more information about the definition of custom properties in IAS, see [Configure the Default Attributes Sent to the Application](https://help.sap.com/docs/IDENTITY_AUTHENTICATION/6d6d63354d1242d185ab4830fc04feb1/a2f1e4692e7d4379ab82144ab309e7b3.html) on the SAP Help Portal.

 Examples:

 Handle both endpoints